 Pre-dissertators ordinarily register for at least nine credits.
 Pre-dissertators who are employed as TAs, PAs, or readers may enroll for six credits with no special permission needed.
-The Graduate School requires dissertators to register for three credits per semester.
+The Graduate School requires dissertators to register for three and no more than three credits per semester.
+In addition, dissertators are not allowed to audit classes.
 Neither the Graduate School nor the Department requires students to register during the summer (unless required for funding reasons).